Fair GANs through model rebalancing for extremely imbalanced class distributions: Introduction

-We propose that any biased generative model can be debiased by retraining, or alternatively training a new model of the same architecture, on a balanced dataset extracted from the existing model.
-The new, balanced dataset is generated from the unbalanced model by searching its latent space so as to ensure the equiprobability of the relevant classes.
+Moreover, in situations with extremely imbalanced class distributions learning fair generative models is a difficult task as in these cases the original dataset may not contain sufficient samples of the underrepresented groups/classes to enable training a fair model.
+To solve this problem, we propose that any biased generative model can be debiased by training a new model of the same architecture (or alternatively retraining the same model), on a balanced dataset extracted from the existing model.
+The new, balanced dataset is generated from the unbalanced model by searching its latent space.
 We demonstrate that training on this balanced data results in a fairer model, with no loss to image quality.

-We propose a novel fairness loss function, which is used to ensure that samples from the model have equal probability of belonging to each demographic class.
-This loss function in addition to the proposed training methodology achieves state-of-the-art results on fairness.
+To enable this procedure, we propose a novel fairness loss function, which is used to ensure that samples from the model have equal probability of belonging to each class in the data distribution.
+This loss function in addition to the proposed training methodology achieves state-of-the-art results in mitigating representation bias.
 We show results on the StyleGAN2 \cite{karras2020analyzing} architecture when trained on the flicker-faces high-quality (FFHQ) dataset \cite{karras2019style} for generating racially diverse images.
 Our approach is generalizable to any GAN model trained on any biased dataset.
 We do not make any assumptions as to the architecture of the generative model or the nature of the dataset.
-We, however, do use an existing auxiliary classifier \cite{serengil2020lightface} for computing the loss function.
-To further investigate the generalizability of this approach to a larger class of problems, we apply the same loss function to a problem of class imbalance in the Cifar-10 imbalanced dataset and show significant improvements in fairness and FID scores.
+To further investigate the generalizability of this approach to a larger class of problems, we apply the same approach to a class-imbalanced CIFAR10 dataset and show that we can learn the balanced data distribution almost as well as when training on a twice as large balanced dataset.
 In figure \ref{fig:examples} we qualitatively show examples of images generated randomly using the standard StyleGAN2 model and the proposed approach.
 We visually observe a change in the number of people of color in the two images.